opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_test_network_performance.rst

 #.
 Analyze the test result.

-   After the test is complete, the output of the netperf process on one TX end is shown in Figure 1.
+   After the test is complete, the output of the netperf process on one TX end is shown in :ref:`Figure 1 <en-us_topic_0115820205__fig333414318238>`.
 The final result is the sum of the test results of the netperf processes on all TX ends.

+.. _en-us_topic_0115820205__fig333414318238:

    .. figure:: /_static/images/en-us_image_0115873247.png
       :alt: **Figure 1** Output of the netperf process on one TX end